nicolas800/pedasm/README.md

 # pedasm
-A 32 bit Windows executable disassembler
+A 32 bit Windows executable disassembler mande in 1998

-This is a 1998 c++ project that is not maintained any more.
+This is a 1998 legacy c++ project that is not maintained any more.

 see original readme.txt